 Her practice includes representation of healthcare institutions and practitioners throughout Oklahoma and surrounding states on a broad range of health law issues including: the Affordable Care Act, the Anti-Kickback and Stark laws, HIPAA privacy and security requirements, laws affecting tax-exempt and governmental healthcare providers, Medicare reimbursement rules, medical staff issues and others.
 She has been involved in structuring numerous acquisitions, joint ventures and contracts involving healthcare providers.

 Karen is a past chair of the OBA Health Law Section, and has served on the Board of Editors of the Oklahoma Bar Journal and on the Awards Committee.
 She serves as a director of the Oklahoma Health Lawyers Association and is an active member of the American Health Lawyers Association, as a frequent seminar presenter, dispute resolver and author of The Medical Staff Guidebook: Minimizing Risks and Maximizing Collaboration (2016 Edition).
 Karen served as an associate bar examiner for the Oklahoma Bar Association and is a member of the American Bar Association’s Health Law and Business Association sections.
 She also serves as a University of Oklahoma College of Law adjunct professor of healthcare law.

 Karen has served on a number of civic and charitable boards over the years, and currently serves on the Oklahoma Cerebral Palsy Commission, which operates the J.D.
 McCarty Center for Children with Developmental Disabilities.
-She is a member of Leadership Oklahoma, Class XXII, and on the Board of Canterbury Voices.
+She is a member of Leadership Oklahoma, Class XXII, and serves as President of Canterbury Voices.